kartickg33/Teams-Clone/README.md

 User(Host) can create a private room with a unique Room ID that can be accessed only by the users authorised by the host.

-The Host can add multiple users to his/her room at the same time.
+The Host can add multiple users to his/her room at the same time by entering the email id of the attendees.

+The username and email id of the host will be displayed when a room is being created.

 <p align="center">
     <img src="./public/assets/create_room.png">